fastify/fastify/README.md

 It is inspired by Hapi and Express and as far as we know, it is one of the fastest web frameworks in town.

+**Features**

+- Fast and efficient routing
+- Low overhead for fast and efficient development
+- Powerful plugin architecture for easy customization and extension
+- Built-in support for various data formats and protocols
+- Highly scalable, able to handle a large number of concurrent requests

 The `main` branch refers to the Fastify `v4` release.
 Check out the [`v3.x` branch](https://github.com/fastify/fastify/tree/3.x) for `v3`.